Carlos Santana Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.56 team ERA that ranks 24th across all MLB pitching staffs.
+- The Dodgers' 4.56 team ERA ranks 24th among all league pitching staffs.

-- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (97 total, 1.1 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs allowed (99 total, 1.2 per game).

-- Miller makes the start for the Dodgers, his eighth of the season.
-He is 4-1 with a 4.23 ERA and 35 strikeouts in 38 1/3 innings pitched.
+- Urias makes the start for the Dodgers, his 12th of the season.
+He is 5-5 with a 4.94 ERA and 55 strikeouts in 58 1/3 innings pitched.

-- The righty's last appearance came on Saturday against the Kansas City Royals, when he went 5 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Saturday, the left-hander went three innings against the Kansas City Royals, allowing five earned runs while surrendering six hits.

-- In seven games this season, the 24-year-old has put up a 4.23 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.
+- The 26-year-old has a 4.94 ERA and 8.5 strikeouts per nine innings across 11 games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.